nextgis/docs_ngmobile/source/ngw_integration.rst

    :align: center
    :height: 10cm

-   Add Web GIS dialogue.
+   Add Web GIS dialog

-In opened dialogue fill up NextGIS Web :term:`URL`, login and password in the form and tap “Sign in” button (see :numref:`ngmobile_ngw_connection_settings_pic`).
+In the opened dialog fill up NextGIS Web :term:`URL`, login and password in the form and tap “Sign in” button (see :numref:`ngmobile_ngw_connection_settings_pic`).

 .. figure:: _static/nextgis_web_eng.png
    :name: ngmobile_ngw_connection_settings_pic
    :align: center
    :height: 10cm

-   NextGIS Web adding dialogue.
+   NextGIS Web adding dialog

 .. note::
-   Login and password for NextGIS Web adding should be fiiled up without spaces!
+   Login and password fields for NextGIS Web adding should be fiiled up without spaces!
-   Many gadgets add a space at the end of the text during autosubstitution or pasting the text from the clipboard to the login/password, and NextGIS Web identifies this as another login or password and cancel the connection.
+   Many gadgets add a space at the end of the text during autosubstitution or pasting the text from the clipboard, and NextGIS Web identifies this as another login or password and cancels the connection.

 .. _ngmobile_change_account: